 - Open to high school and college students

-- 10 hours per week minimum for high school students - All interns must attend a mandatory traning session on the Saturday before the program begins.
+- 10 hours per week minimum for high school students - All interns must attend a mandatory training session on the Saturday before the program begins.
 If you are not available on that date (click here for Important Dates to Remember), you are highly discouraged from applying until the following internship cycle.

 Back to Top